-For earlier years of the time series, NAP register data were not yet available, therefore other data sources were used.
+For earlier years of the time series, odometer readings were not yet available, therefore other data sources were used.
 The data for lorries and road tractors from 1990-1993 and buses from 1990-1997 have been derived from the so-called BedrijfsVoertuigenEnquête (Commercial vehicle survey), as described in CBSa (several volumes).
 The vehicle kilometre data for lorries and road tractors from 1994-2000 have been extrapolated by means of economic growth data for the transport sector.

 The vehicle kilometres travelled in the Netherlands by foreign vehicles (3), as shown in Table 3.28, are estimated by Statistics Netherlands using several statistics.
 The vehicle kilometres travelled by foreign passenger cars are divided into kilometres travelled on trips including overnight stay (holidays, business trip) and kilometres travelled on trips without overnight stay (commuting, shopping, family visits, day trips).
-A survey on lodging accommodations ('Statistiek Logiesaccomodaties') during 1998-2013 has been used to estimate the number of kilometres travelled during trips with overnight stay.
+An annual survey on lodging accommodations ('Statistiek Logiesaccomodaties') is used to estimate the number of kilometres travelled during trips with overnight stay.
 The estimation of kilometres travelled on trips without overnight stay is based on a German survey into transport intensity at 9 German-Dutch border-crossings, carried out in 1998, 2003, 2008 and annually from 2012 onwards.
 The years in between have been interpolated.
 The information available from the German-Dutch border-crossings was also used to estimate vehicle kilometres travelled for the years 1990-1997.
-Data are also derived from UK travel trends from 1999-2013 and Reisonderzoek België 2004-2012.
+Data are also derived from UK travel trends from 1999-2013 and Reisonderzoek België 2004-2012, and ever since both surveys are updated every year.
 The vehicle kilometres travelled by foreigners during 1990-1997 has been extrapolated with the use of data from the Dutch Mobility Survey (OVG) and the ratio between the kilometres driven by Dutch citizens and foreigners during 1998-2004.

-The vehicle kilometres travelled by Dutch vans are based on the odometer readings database (NAP) in combination with the vehicle characteristics data from the Road Authorities (RDW).
-To divide the total of vehicle kilometres for Dutch vans by territory, data are used from the Goods Transport Survey, Eurostat, and the 1993 survey of Commercial Vehicles (Bedrijfsvoertuigenenquête).
+The vehicle kilometres travelled by Dutch vans are based on odometer readings in combination with the vehicle characteristics data from the Road Authorities (RDW).
+To divide the total number of vehicle kilometres for Dutch vans by territory, data are used from the Goods Transport Survey, Eurostat, and, for early years of the time series, the 1993 survey of Commercial Vehicles (Bedrijfsvoertuigenenquête).
 The use of vans is largely regional.
-The average trip distance is 32 kilometres.
-Vans are used by professionals like construction workers, tradesmen, technicians, catering staff, care staff and for parcel delivery etc. Unlike transporters that use lorries and road trans, drivers of vans do not make many large trips.
-However, if they cross the border it will often be limited to border transport.
-This applies not only to the use of Dutch vans but also to foreign vans.
-Unfortunately there are no data on kilometres travelled by foreign vans on Dutch territory.
-We therefore made the assumption that the vehicle kilometres travelled by Dutch vans outside the Netherlands, are more or less equal to those of foreign vans on Dutch territory.
-From the Goods Transport Surveys from 1997 to 2008 is derived that the kilometres of Dutch vans on foreign territory is on average 4 percent of the total kilometres driven.
+If they cross the border it will often be limited to border transport.
+This applies not only to the use of Dutch vans but also to foreign vans on Dutch territory.
+There are no data available on kilometres travelled by foreign vans on Dutch territory.
+It was assumed that the vehicle kilometres travelled by Dutch vans abroad are equal to those of foreign vans on Dutch territory.
+From the Goods Transport Surveys from 1997 to 2008 it was derived that the kilometres of Dutch vans on foreign territory is on average 4 percent of the total kilometres driven.
 According to the assumption made, the total kilometres of foreign vehicles driven on Dutch territory has been equated with Dutch vehicle kilometres abroad.
 In 2012 the Goods Transport Survey (conducted by Statistics Netherlands) was expanded with additional questions about vans.
 From this study followed that of the total kilometres driven by Dutch vans in 2012 on average 4,1 percent is driven on foreign territory.
+This is close to the 4 percent reported from the 2016 Van Survey.

-The vehicle kilometres travelled with foreign lorries and road tractors are derived from statistics concerning "goods transport on the roads2" as well as similar data based on Goods Transport Surveys from other EU countries as collected by Eurostat.
+The vehicle kilometres travelled with foreign lorries and road tractors are derived from statistics concerning "goods transport on the roads1" as well as similar data based on Goods Transport Surveys from other EU countries as collected by Eurostat.
 The vehicle kilometres travelled with foreign buses are determined by using a model which is divided into 4 sections.
 The main sources per section are: